WICG/web-app-launch/explainer.md

 6. If [[*handlePending*]] is rejected, proceed with the normal navigation algorithm.
 (If it is fulfilled, do not continue with the navigation.)

+The user agent **MAY** go through the `launch` flow after going through the normal navigation behaviour.
+For example, the user agent might display a prompt asking if the user would like to use the `launch` flow for this launch and future launches.
+In this case, the tab navigates back and the launch event is issued.
+Note that the navigation might involve a POST request, in which case the POST may be handled twice.

 # Security and privacy considerations

 * The user agent must only fire a `launch` event for navigations to URLs inside